 Defending Against Serious Allegations of Sex Crimes in Houston, Throughout Texas, and Federal Courts Nationwide

-John T. Floyd is Board Certified in Criminal Law and has extensive experience representing individuals accused of the most serious sex offenses in federal courts throughout the United States and before the state criminal courts in Houston and across Texas.
+John T. Floyd is Board Certified in Criminal Law.
+He has extensive experience representing individuals accused of the most serious sex offenses in federal courts throughout the United States and before the state criminal courts in Houston and across Texas.
 He has successfully represented hundreds of individuals under investigation for serious sex crimes, often preventing criminal charges from being filed.

 Texas Federal and State Sex Crimes Trial Lawyer